1. Does the WFME accredit medical schools?

 Any of the agencies in your country that meet the eligibility requirements (see response to question 5) may apply for recognition (or several may apply), but an agency that is specifically focused on accrediting medical education Programmes may be the most appropriate.

-27. Where can I find more information on the ECFMG 2024 policy?
+27. Where can I find more information on the ECFMG Recognized Accreditation Policy?